-Camperdown is a suburb that’s 4 kilometres south-west of the Sydney CBD.
-It’s best to catch public transport (train or bus) to the Yabun Festival in Victoria Park because there are often road closures and special event clearways near the city on Australia Day.
-The Australia Day Council of NSW provides a free shuttle bus service at selected times between Circular Quay and the Yabun Festival.
+Camperdown is 4km southwest of the Sydney CBD.
+It’s best to catch public transport (train or bus) to the Yabun Festival because road closures and special event clearways are often near the city on Australia Day.
+The Australia Day Council of NSW also provides a free shuttle bus service at selected times between Circular Quay and the Yabun Festival.